 6:00 pm - 7:00 pm

-Evening yoga at the library!
+Evening yoga at the library – online!
 Patrons will have the chance to experience the Krishnamacharya tradition of Hatha Yoga.
-Program held in the second floor Gallery.

 Tirumalai Krishnamacharya, often referred to as “The Father of Modern Yoga,” is responsible for sharing yoga with women as ancient yoga was originally for men only.
 The sessions will have a vinyasa style flow that concentrates on elongating the breathing pattern, creating endurance, balance and flexibility.